The WebRTC logo in front of a gradient purple to blue background.

 Whether you need to support real-time interactivity, broadcasting at scale, or a combination of both, Wowza’s WebRTC solution can be customized to your needs.
 Organizations in industries ranging from retail to gaming rely on Wowza-powered WebRTC for real-time delivery, browser-based ingest, and large-scale video distribution.

-- Endless scaling.
-While designed for video chat environments with only a handful of participants, WebRTC can be combined with Wowza’s technology for broadcasting to up to a million viewers.
+• Endless scaling.
+While designed for video chat environments with only a handful of participants, it can be combined with Wowza’s technology for broadcasting to up to a million viewers.
 Real-Time Streaming at Scale for Wowza Video makes this process seamless — with lightning-speed delivery to boot.

-- Expanded possibilities.
+• Expanded possibilities.
 Anyone looking to add additional functionality to WebRTC — including video recording, security, and other enhancements — needs a powerful streaming software behind the curtain.
-Wowza provides powerful tools, APIs, and modules to enhance WebRTC’s out-of-the-box features.
+Wowza provides powerful tools, APIs, and modules to enhance it’s out-of-the-box features.
 Our live streaming platform also empowers content distributors to build hybrid workflows that combine WebRTC with other streaming protocols that better suit their needs.

-To find out more about enhancing WebRTC with Wowza, check out the videos linked below:
+To find out more about enhancing it with Wowza, check out the videos linked below:

 Wowza Video and WebRTC for Real-Time Streaming at Scale: With Wowza Video, you can create live streaming events that scale instantly to a million viewers with the real-time experience necessary for interactive applications.